Shreeji Global FMCG Limited Announces INR 85 Crore IPO closing on November 7th, 2025 - www.lokmattimes.com

 Shreeji Global FMCG Limited Announces INR 85 Crore IPO closing on November 7th, 2025

-PNN New Delhi [India], November 6: Shreeji Global FMCG Limited, a leading agro-processing and FMCG company, has announced plans ...
+New Delhi [India], November 6: Shreeji Global FMCG Limited, a leading agro-processing and FMCG company, has announced plans to ...

 New Delhi [India], November 6: Shreeji Global FMCG Limited, a leading agro-processing and FMCG company, has announced plans to launch its Initial Public Offering (IPO) on the NSE Emerge platform.
 The public issue, comprising a fresh issue of up to 68 lakh equity shares, is expected to fund the company's major expansion plans in India and abroad.